 - NameCheap – If I’m going to purchase a domain on its own, a good friend recommended NameCheap to me.
 I’ve purchased a couple domains with them and have enjoyed their services.
+And now that they’re offering lifetime privacy assist, you can save some good money using these guys.
 I’ve used this since 2017.

 - Genesis Framework by StudioPress: I’ve used this since 2014.